JGCRI/xanthos/README.md

 `git lfs install`
 2. Clone Xanthos into your desired location `git clone https://github.com/JGCRI/xanthos.git`
 3. From the directory you cloned Xanthos into run `python setup.py install` .
 This will install Xanthos as a Python package on your machine and install of the needed dependencies.
 4. Setup your configuration file (.ini).
 Examples are located in the "example" directory.
+Be sure to change the root directory to the directory that holds your data (use the 'xanthos/example' directory as an example).
-5. Run Xanthos using your configuration file as the only argument!
-See the "example/example.py" script as a reference.
+5. If running Xanthos from an IDE:  Be sure to include the path to your config file.
+See the "xanthos/example/example.py" script as a reference.
+6. If running Xanthos from terminal:  Run model.py found in xanthos/xanthos/model.py passing the full path to the config file as the only argument. (e.g., `python model.py /users/ladmin/repos/github/xanthos/example/config.ini`)

 ## The following documentation is for Xanthos 1.0 - updated documentation for Xanthos 2.0 coming soon!